 Absolutely, but only during individual (not group) sessions.
 I also can't print onsite, but will format your images for easy printing at your favorite lab.
 For more detailed info on passport and visa photos please click here.

 You can reserve your regular headshot appointment with a $100 Paypal or Venmo deposit to email@example.com.
-The remainder is due on or before your session, and can be paid via check, Paypal, Venmo, cash or even bitcoin!
+The remainder is due on or before your session, and can be paid via check, Paypal, Venmo and unmarked twenties.

 I shoot somewhere in the neighborhood of 500 images during a 60 minute session.
 After our shoot, I will narrow this down to 30-50 of the best images which I will put into an online gallery and deliver to you within two business days.
 At your convenience, let me know your favorite images for a retouch.
-Regular sessions include two retouches, monthly specials include one.
-In both cases, additional retouches are $25.
+Regular sessions include one retouch.
+Additional retouches are $50.
 I am usually able to get the retouched images back to you within two business days.

 For more details post-shoot matters like downloading and retouching, please check out this post: http://www.districtportraits.com/blog/blog-post/after-the-shoot/